slaclab/lume-ace3p/README.md

 </details>

 ## Optimization

+To set up an optimization problem with LUME-ACE3P, an Xopt VOCS object and 2 dicts need to be provided: a workflow dict, and an output dict.
+Additionally, a sim function needs to be written which uses an ACE3P workflow class object.

+- Xopt VOCS object: contains variable names, objectives, and optionally: constraints, observables
+- Workflow dict: contains the filenames, HPC settings, and other configuration settings used for the optimization
+- Output dict: contains the output quantities to store in an output array for optimization
+- Sim function: python wrapper function used by Xopt to optimize

+Once the required objects are provided, the optimization can be run by using Xopt object methods (e.g. .step()).

 <details><summary><h3>Omega3P Optimization Example</h3></summary>

 This example (based on the rounded-top pillbox from the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23)) will set up LUME-ACE3P to run an optimization loop over the cavity radius and cavity wall ellipticity parameters to maximize the R/Q quantity with a target frequency constraint.
 The idea is to automate the entire geometry meshing process, Omega3P calculation, and mode postprocessing steps into a simple python script that is interfaced by Xopt routines for optimization.